Acing Your Homework: How to Prepare for the Upcoming Career Fair

 • End with a question to engage them in a conversation

 Ideally, this should be anywhere between 30 to 45 seconds.
 Be friendly, warm, and confident.
 The best approach is to include what feels most comfortable and authentically you.
+This resource includes sample pitches that you can adapt to your own situation.

 Now that you’ve done your homework and studying, you have one last thing to do…get a good night of sleep.